ekamenar/ekamenar.github.io/_news/CSF_project_2025.md

   slider: false
 ---

-Our project, Advanced soft robots: data-driven development, modeling and control, has been selected for funding by the Croatian Science Foundation!
+Our project, <em>“Advanced soft robots: data-driven development, modeling and control”</em>, has been selected for funding by the Croatian Science Foundation!

 ---